 Read also: How to get from Portland to Seattle.

 It’s also a city for readers, with the country’s largest bookstore and many others.

-Art lovers will enjoy the galleries and the art museum, the curious will love OMSI, and everyone will embrace the intersection of culture and nature at two spectacular gardens – Portland has both a Chinese Garden and a Japanese Garden.
+Art lovers will enjoy the galleries and the art museum.
+The curious will love OMSI.
+Everyone will embrace the intersection of culture and nature at two spectacular gardens – Portland has both a Chinese Garden and a Japanese Garden.